 The Early Life of L.S.
 Lowry

-Born in 1887, in the industrial heart of Manchester, L.S.
+Born in 1887, in Old Trafford Manchester, L.S.
 Lowry’s life story begins amidst the transformation of Britain during the Industrial Revolution.
 His family belonged to the middle class, with his father working as an estate agent and his mother as a talented pianist who aspired to a life of social refinement.
 The stark contrasts of his environment—between the smoke-filled factories and the quiet aspirations of his household—formed the backdrop of his childhood.

 How Childhood Influenced His Artistic Vision

 Lowry displayed a keen interest in art from an early age, often sketching scenes that reflected his fascination with the world around him.
-He was captivated by the rhythm of urban life—the crowded mills, the chimneys belching smoke, and the figures moving through these stark settings.
+A change in his family’s circumstances and a house move, meant Lowry encountered different surroundings and he became captivated by the rhythm of urban life—the crowded mills, the chimneys belching smoke, and the figures moving through these stark settings.

 These scenes became central to his artistic identity, inspiring works highlighting the resilience and struggles of the working class.
-His ability to find beauty in the gritty realities of industrial Britain stemmed from these formative experiences, and his later works often reflected the emotional and physical textures of his childhood environment.
+His ability was to find beauty in the gritty realities of an ever evolving working Britain.

 Lowry’s Education and Artistic Training